 As we will now see, Replacement Theology draws its theoretical support from the faulty foundation known as Covenant Theology.

 The Faulty Foundation: Covenant Theology

-Most replacement theologians are also advocates of so-called "Covenant Theology," a rather speculative theological system that posits several overarching "covenants" that God made with "all of creation."
+Many replacement theologians are also advocates of so-called "Covenant Theology," a speculative theological system that posits several overarching "covenants" that God made with "all of creation."
 According to this theological system, first there was the "Covenant of Works" in which God promised Adam eternal life if he would obey His commandments.
-However, since Adam broke the covenant through disobedience, God established the "Covenant of Grace" in which He would graciously save Adam and Eve (and their descendants) from the penalty of death.
-The salvation process itself, however, would be based on a foreordained and secret "Covenant of Redemption," in which God the Son agreed to be incarnated as the dying Redeemer of the fallen human race.
-All of the biblical covenants -- for example, the covenant made with Abraham, Moses, and King David -- are really "aspects" of the overarching "Covenant of Grace" that God enacted after the fall of mankind.
+However, since Adam broke covenant through disobedience, God established the "Covenant of Grace" in which He would graciously save Adam and Eve (and their descendants) from the penalty of death.
+The salvation process itself, however, would be based on a foreordained and secret "Covenant of Redemption" in which God the Son agreed to be incarnated and to die as the great Redeemer of the fallen human race.
+All of the biblical covenants -- for example, the covenant made with Abraham, Isaac, Jacob, Moses, and King David -- are really "aspects" of the overarching "Covenant of Grace" that God enacted after the fall of mankind.